pupil-labs/pupil-docs/alpha-lab/scanpath-rim/index.md

 :::

 ## Visualising Gaze Exploration With Scanpaths
-Scanpaths are graphical representations of gaze over time.
+Scanpaths are graphical representations of gaze behaviour over time.
 They show how an observer has focused attention on different aspects of a scene, making them a valuable tool for understanding a person's visual attention and perception.
 The video above illustrates this concept.
 It shows:
-- Fixation locations, visualised as numbered circles
+- Fixation locations - Visualised as numbered circles
-- Fixation durations, which are mapped to the size of the circles.
-Longer fixations correspond to larger circles.
+- Fixation durations - Mapped to the size of the circles.
+Longer fixations correspond to larger circles
+- Saccades - Represented by lines connecting sequential fixations
+- Saccade distances (between sequential fixations) - Reflected by the length of the lines.
+Longer lines correspond to bigger gaze shifts

 In this guide, we will show you how to generate static and dynamic scanpath visualisations using your Reference Image Mapper or Manual Mapper exported data.